EricSchles/book_tools/shortform.md

 r = requests.get("http://localhost:5000/secret-page",auth=data)
 ```

-Some important differences to note - 1st we pass a tuple - the credentials listed in order.
-2nd we use the `auth` keyword to pass the data.
-3rd we make use of a get request, because we want to get some data from the server, rather than sending some form data to the server.
+Some important differences to note - first we pass a tuple - the credentials listed in order.
+Then we use the `auth` keyword to pass the data.
+Lastly we make use of a get request, because we want to get some data from the server, rather than sending some form data to the server.

-The next example is that of sending files via a form to the server.
+The next example illustrates sending files via a form to the server.
 This can be extremely powerful, if you know you have some internal web service and 500 files that need to be processed.
 Perhaps classically this service only processed one file at a time.
 Rather than having to track down the maintainer of this service, if they are even still around, it's far easier to have python just send all the files across.

 This simple example illustrates how to send a file via post request.